codacy/docs/docs/repositories-configure/languages.md

 ## Configuring file extensions

-If your repository has source files with extensions different from those Codacy supports, associate them with their languages to ensure that Codacy also analyzes those files in the next analysis:
+If your repository contains source files with extensions not supported by Codacy, associate these extensions with their respective languages to ensure Codacy analyzes them in the next analysis:

 1. Go to your repository's **Settings**, **Languages**.